KILTprotocol/docs/docs/sdk/1-workshop/03-attester/02-did.md

 </CodeBlock>

 Once we have created all the necessary keys for a DID we can create the DID on chain.
-To create a DID we first initialize everything as we always do.
+To create a DID we first initialize everything.
 After that, we load the account that we created in the [last section](./01-account.md).
 The account will be used to pay for the DID registration.
 Finally we create and submit the extrinsic (aka transaction) that will register our DID.